Alternatives to Surgery for Ligament Injuries in Dogs

-The most common prescription for canine knee injuries is surgery.
+The most common prescription for dog knee injuries is surgery.
 Unfortunately, operations don’t always work and some patients, because of age or other conditions, are not good candidates.
 In recent years a nonsurgical approach called “conservative management” has helped thousands of dogs recover from ligament injuries, and it is growing in popularity.
 At the same time, conservative management is not a cure-all.
 It doesn’t always prevent the need for surgery, it is not necessarily less expensive, and it can require as much time and effort as post-surgical rehabilitation.
 At its best, conservative management improves the outcome of whatever treatment is needed for full recovery.

 “Conservative management consists of any nonsurgical treatment of injuries,” says Faith Rubenstein, who founded an online forum devoted to the subject in 2004, “including physical therapy, chiropractic adjustments, acupuncture, massage, nutrition, the use of a leg brace, nonsteroidal anti-inflammatory drugs, medicinal herbs, prolotherapy, weight loss for overweight dogs, and other noninvasive treatments.”

-Rubenstein, who now lives in Austin, Texas, first encountered ligament injuries when her 100-pound Briard, Dakota, then six years old, experienced a partial tear of his cranial (anterior) cruciate ligament.
+Rubenstein, who now lives in Austin, Texas, first encountered dog CCL injuries when her 100-pound Briard, Dakota, then six years old, experienced a partial tear of his cranial (anterior) cruciate ligament.
 “When our veterinarian recommended that we see an orthopedic surgeon,” she says, “I went looking for answers.”
 An academic researcher who is now a private investigator, Rubenstein discovered the term “conservative management” in a veterinary textbook.

 The orthopedic surgeon diagnosed a partial tear in both of Dakota’s knees and recommended immediate TPLO (tibial plateau leveling osteotomy) surgery.
 In this procedure, the tibia is cut, then rotated and held in place with a metal plate and screws so that after the broken bone heals, weight-bearing exercise stabilizes the knee joint.